 Some background is needed for this one; the 2011 season for the Boston Red Sox saw the team unceremoniously fall out of contention for the playoffs, and to make a long story short, the owners declined to renew manager Terry Francona's contract.
-Francona himself admitted that maybe he was no longer the man for the job; this was after the infamous "fried chicked and beer in the clubhouse" reports began to surface.
+Francona himself admitted that maybe he was no longer the man for the job; this was after the infamous "fried chicken and beer in the clubhouse" reports began to surface.note An article in The Boston Globe said starting pitchers would indulge in these plus video games on their nights off instead of being in the dugout boosting the team's morale; and that Francona's management was affected by tragedy in his personal life.
+The story escalated until Jon Lester spoke up to put it in perspective, saying that lack of team organization and focus caused the loss.
 Despite the spin for the benefit of the news media, there were - and still are - those who still see it as Francona being fired, and blamed for some of the team's failings that maybe he shouldn't be blamed for.
 Flash forward to 2012; Fenway Park celebrates its 100th anniversary.
 Francona, who of course is the one who managed the team to the World Series championship twice in four years after AN 86 YEAR DROUGHT, comes out to a thunderous ovation.

-Opening Day is a big deal in major league baseball, but the 2008 Red Sox opening at Fenway Park combines a Crowning Momentof Awesome with the Crowning Momentof Heartwarming.
+Opening Day is a big deal in major league baseball, but the 2008 Red Sox opening at Fenway Park combines a Moment of Awesome with Heartwarming.
 Walking out of the Green Monster and across left field to the mound to throw out the ceremonial first pitch was Bill Buckner - long vilified by both the media and fans alike (but especially the media) for his error in the 1986 World Series.
 His emotional reaction to what happened next clearly says he wasn't expecting to be welcomed by the crowd, because Fenway gave him a long, thunderous standing ovation.

 In a combo of Moment of Awesome and Heartwarming Moment was Jon Lester's no-hitter.
-This would be just another no hitter in a lot of cases, however, Lester was less than a year removed from beating non-Hodgkins lymphoma!
-What makes it go into Crowning Moment of Heartwarming land was the parade of hugs that Lester had with his teammates, coaches, and other personnel.
-This Troper, in particular, completely lost her composure when she saw manager Terry Francona (who never went a day without talking to Lester during his treatments) hugging him and hearing him tell Lester in a choked up and muffled voice how proud of him he was.
+This would be just another no hitter in a lot of cases, however, Lester was less than a year removed from beating non-Hodgkin lymphoma!
+What makes it go into Heartwarming-land was the parade of hugs that Lester had with his teammates, coaches, and other personnel.

 A Phillies fan, Steve Monforto, brought his little three year old girl, Emily, to a baseball game and at that game he caught his very first foul ball.
 He gave it to Emily and the little girl just tossed it into the field.
 The audience gasped.
 In a moment of heartwarming, Steve just hugged his daughter to let her know that everything is okay.